bunmidavies/year2notes/COMP25212/SRAM.md

 - cache memories in big processor systems
 - buffer memories in interfaces (e.g. USB, ethernet)
-- temporary storage in hardware FSMs
+- temporary storage in hardware FSMs its pretty expensive which is why you wouldnt often find it as the main RAM component

 ==SRAM is a standard architectural component== - in COMP25212 we mainly only really care about the external properties of the memory - there are certain design decisions taken within the logic gate implementation of SRAM in order to save space